 List one follow-up advocacy activity you will do, to ensure your issue remains a priority for your legislator.
-Activity 1: Date: KEY MESSAGES What is your primary message, in one or two sentences?
+Activity 1: KEY MESSAGES What is your primary message, in one or two senten ces?
 Why is this change important?
 What is a fast fact or figure that would be important to share with legislators?
 What is a true story or anecdote you can share with a legislator to support your data?
-What is your ultimate goal and the action that you want of your elected official or decision maker?
-RUDGET
+What is your ultimate goal and the action that you w maker? vant of your elected official or decision BUDGET Will your advocacy or lobbying efforts cost you any r What is your budget? money (i.e. travel, accommodations, etc.)?